daudix/daudix.one/content/blog/2024-08-13-deploying-to-codeberg-pages/index.md

 ## Setting up the CI

+{% alert(important=true) %}
-Before we get to setting up the CI, we need to get access to it.
-You'll need to fill [the following form](https://codeberg.org/Codeberg-e.V./requests/issues/new?template=ISSUE_TEMPLATE%2fWoodpecker-CI.yaml) at [Codeberg-e.V./requests](https://codeberg.org/Codeberg-e.V./requests repository.
+Before we get to setting up the CI, we first need to get access to it.
+You'll need to fill [the following form](https://codeberg.org/Codeberg-e.V./requests/issues/new?template=ISSUE_TEMPLATE%2fWoodpecker-CI.yaml) at [Codeberg-e.V./requests](https://codeberg.org/Codeberg-e.V./requests) repository and wait for approval.
 After your request been approved, we can proceed further.
+{% end %}

-Copy [the following Woodpecker workflow](https://codeberg.org/Codeberg-CI/examples/src/branch/main/Zola/.woodpecker.yaml) example from [Codeberg-CI/examples](https://codeberg.org/Codeberg-CI/examples) and put it in `.woodpecker.yaml` file inside your project's root.
+Copy [the following Woodpecker workflow](https://codeberg.org/Codeberg-CI/examples/src/branch/main/Zola/.woodpecker.yaml) example from [Codeberg-CI/examples](https://codeberg.org/Codeberg-CI/examples) and put it in the `.woodpecker.yaml` file in the root of your project.
+If you want the CI to be able to run manually, add `manual` to steps that have `push` events in them.

 ```yaml
 # Takes a repository with Zola source, generates the static site and